wing5wong/artisan-whs-static/source/_courses/DRA1.md

 type: Level 1 Optional
 description: ""
 maori_title: "DRA2"
-background: "This course will offer students the chance to develop a wide range of personal and performance skills through the processes of drama.
+body: "This course will offer students the chance to develop a wide range of personal and performance skills through the processes of drama.
 Students will complete units of work that will involve them creating, performing and reflecting on drama."
 year: "11"
 credits: "20"
 entry_requirements: ""